Hovercross/django-quick-jobs/Readme.md

 For most use cases no additional command line flags need to be set.

 - `--include-job`: The full path to a registered job that should be run in this instance of the job runner.
-This flag can be repeated to run multiple jobs, and if it is included no jobs excepted the listed jobs will be executed.
-Included jobs do not have to be in a `jobs.py` file and can be anywhere that can be imported from Python.
-Jobs must use the `@registered_job` decorator even if they are not in `jobs.py`
+This flag can be repeated to run multiple jobs and only the listed jobs will be executed.
+Included jobs do not have to be in a *jobs.py* file - they can be anywhere that can be imported from Python.
+Jobs must use the `@registered_job` decorator even if they are not in *jobs.py*.
 - `--exclude-job`: The full path of a registered job that should be excluded from being executed.
 All jobs not excluded will be run and this option is mutually exclusive with `--include-jobs`
 - `--stop-after`: Stop the job runner after some amount of time, listed in seconds.
 Useful to temporarily fix a resource leak by stopping the job runner periodically and then letting your execution environment start it again.
 By default the job runner does not shut itself down.
 - `--stop-variance`: A random delay to add to the `--stop-after` parameter in order to prevent thundering herds if you have multiple job runner instances.